complex and sustainable urban networks laboratory

 We live in a fascinating world and we have some significant challenges to overcome.
 The mission of CSUN is to advance scientific knowledge and create software for the design of smart, sustainable, and resilient cities.
 This website aims to describe the activities going on within CSUN, but we also have many projects that are about to start, and we invite you to come back frequently.

-Visit our data visualization gallery.
+Visit our data visualization page for previous featured visualizations.